-Proposed mitigation: Residual impacts: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
-Construction only to take place during normal working hours.
-No construction on Sundays.
-Compliance with the appropriate legislation with respect to noise shall be mandatory.
-Implementation of the EMPr.
-Cumulative impact post mitigation: Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low - negative Medium-Low negative OPERATIONAL PHASE Potential impact and risk: Visual impact: Medium-negative Nature of impact: The development of the mast will most probably have a visual impact because of the height of the mast (25m in height) located within an agricultural area of Dal Josafat, Paarl.
-Extent and duration of impact: Local, Permanent Consequence of impact or risk: Low-Medium negative Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: Low - negative Degree to which the impact can be reversed: Very Likely Indirect impacts: Negligible (Possibly during the harvesting season and holiday season).
-Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation Medium - negative (e.g. Low, Medium, Medium-High, High, or Very- High) Medium - negative Degree to which the impact can be avoided: Highly Unlikely (Low) Degree to which the impact can be managed: Medium Degree to which the impact can be mitigated: Medium Proposed mitigation: Restrict the height of the mast to only 25m; Construct a lattice mast; and Implementation of the EMPr.
-Residual impacts: Very Low - negative Cumulative impact post mitigation: Very Low - negative Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Low - negative DECOMMISSIONING AND CLOSURE PHASE Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.
-Nature of impact: Extent and duration of impact: Consequence of impact or risk: Probability of occurrence: Degree to which the impact may cause irreplaceable loss of resources: Degree to which the impact can be reversed: Indirect impacts: Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: Proposed mitigation: Residual impacts: Cumulative impact post mitigation:

-Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)
+OPERATIONAL PHASE Potential impact and risk: Visual impact: Low-Medium negative Nature of impact: The development of the mast will most probably have a visual impact because of the height of the mast (25m in height) located within an agricultural area of Dal Josafat, Paarl.
+Extent and duration of impact: Local, Permanent Consequence of impact or risk: Low-Medium negative Probability of occurrence: Definite Degree to which the impact may cause Low - negative irreplaceable loss of resources: Degree to which the impact can be reversed: Very Likely Indirect impacts: Negligible (Possibly during the harvesting season and holiday season).
+Cumulative impact prior to mitigation: Low-Medium - negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low-Medium - negative Degree to which the impact can be avoided: Highly Unlikely (Low) Degree to which the impact can be managed: Medium Degree to which the impact can be mitigated: Medium Restrict the height of the mast to only 25m; Proposed mitigation: Construct a tree mast; 3 Construct the mast adjacent to existing mature trees; and Dociely ad increase of the Implementation of the EMPr.
+Variable of the EMPr.
+Variable of the EMPr.
+Variable of the EMPr.
+Residual impacts: Very Low - negative Cumulative impact post mitigation: Significance rating of impact after mitigation Very Low - negative (e.g. Low, Medium, Medium-High, High, or Very- High) Low - Medium negative DECOMMISSIONING AND CLOSURE PHASE Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.
+Nature of impact: Extent and duration of impact: Consequence of impact or risk: Probability of occurrence: Degree to which the impact may cause irreplaceable loss of resources: Degree to which the impact can be reversed: Indirect impacts: Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: Proposed mitigation: Residual impacts: Cumulative impact post mitigation: Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High)